blanchardjeremy/jinja-bootstrap/README.md

 ## Using with other frameworks
-I'm not sure where else folks might want to use this, but I'd like to add instructions to make that kind of thing easy.
+I'd love to know where/how folks might want to use this framework, but I'd like to add instructions to make that kind of thing easy.

 [Open an issue][issues], if you'd like to suggest other ways of using Jinja Bootstrap or if you'd like to offer a set of instructions for getting setup with other platforms.